eemiljka/hybrid-react/README.md

 ## Button visibility

 Despite being logged in, you sometimes have to log in again to see the "modify" and "delete" -buttons on your own post.

+## Problem fetching posts and data
+Open one of teacher's links to fix this.
+Also use metropolia VPN.